adaltas/ece-webtech-2023-spring-app/modules/01.prerequisite/lab/README.md

 ## 1. Working groups (easy level)

 Team yourself with another colleague.
-Only groups of two will be created.
 In the event of an odd number of students, one and only one group of three people is created.

-Create a private Git repository on GitHub for your group.
-Name it `ece-webapp-{alastname}-{blastname}`, where lastname is sorted alphanumerically.
-Be ready to share the link during the course.
+Give your group to your teacher so he can assign you a number.

+Create the Git repository that you will be using for the **whole course** (project included).
+The repository must be:

+- hosted on GitHub
+- private
+- named as `ece-webtech-grXX-XX`, using the number assigned by your teacher
+- shared to your teacher and the other member of your binôme

 ## 2. GitHub project subscription (easy level)